As a street photographer, what’s the one debate you hear all the time? That’s right. It’s the discussion about which camera lens is the best!

 - Compact design – not too heavy

 I’m a Canon user, so in the interests of those who use Nikon, here is a 50 mm camera lens that they produce.
-This lens gives excellent results, works well in low light, and results in an attractive blurred background when a large aperture is used.
+This lens gives excellent results, works well in low light, and results in an attractive blurred background when you use a large aperture.

-It’s not big and heavy.
+It’s not big and bulky.
 Although in the battle of the budget lenses, this one comes in a little more expensive than the Canon.